 The Canadian Eskimo dogs are very easy to train, unlike other spitz breeds, and can quickly pick up commands during training.
 These dogs are known to be highly intelligent and usually need an authoritative and firm training teacher to learn best.

 As intelligent as the Canadian Eskimo dog is, training it as a detection dog or a therapy dog isn’t especially helpful.
-Their training is much better suited for family life.
+Their training is much better suited to family life.

 Exercise

 Due to their breeding as a working dog, Canadian Eskimo Dogs need a high amount of daily exercise.
-Their quench for exercise will not be usually fulfilled with a simple walk and they would usually need to make a run.
-Even with plentiful exercise, avoid apartment living with this animal – their wanderlust could lead to behavior issues without the freedom to roam.
+Their need for exercise will not usually be fulfilled with a simple walk, and they would usually need to make a run.
+Even with plentiful exercise, avoid apartment living with this animal — their wanderlust could lead to behavior issues without the freedom to roam.
+These dogs are well-suited for dog sports like mushing, carting, or agility, though their participation is limited due to their rarity.

 Puppies